speedfuns/botw/MasterSwordAndDungeons.md

 Use a Gale charge (2/3) to get inside Gerudo Town and head directly to **Riju**, talk to her then talk to the Gerudo Chief Liana to start the Yiga Clan quest.

-Rent a seal (20 rupees), head to the Yiga Clan Hideout evading any enemies rocks and enemies on the path.
-Use the last Gale charge (3/3) after getting off of the seal
+Rent a seal, head to the Yiga Clan Hideout evading any rocks on the path.
+Use the last Gale charge (3/3) after getting off the seal.
-> Note: Using the last gale charge here is necessary to be able to de Vah'Naboris later with all 3 charges.
+> Note: Using the last gale charge here is necessary to be able to do Vah'Naboris later with all 3 charges.

+Evade the enemies and enter the Yiga Clan Hideout.

 ### Yiga Clan Hideout

+Pick up the **Duplex Bow** located on the central platform.

-Use the torch and burn the northeast curtain when entering the room.
+Use the bow to burn the northeast curtain when entering the room.
 All the enemies should disappear after this.

 Wait for the guard to turn away and jump forward to the side of the big pillar, then climb it.

-Jump and fly directly behind the second guard and run as soon as possible to the ladder.
+Jump and fly directly behind the second guard and run to the ladder.

 Climb the ladder and pick at least **16 Mighty Bananas**.
 > A Level 3 Attack food is made with 4 bananas, for this route only four Lvl.
 3 Attack meals are needed, you can grab extra bananas if you want.

 > Optional: If you got a bad ore drop from the Rare Talus earlier there are several Topaz Gems in the last room, a silver rupee chest above the central platform and two yellow rupee chests hidden behind a curtain in the main room.

-Jump onto the central the platform and fly behind the guard making sure to not get seen.
+Jump onto the central the platform and fly behind the guard.

-Break the 3 pots with the torch to get arrows.
+Break the 3 pots using the torch to get extra arrows.

-Magnesis the wall and enter the **Master Kogha** boss fight.
+USe Magnesis on the wall to enter the **Master Kogha** boss fight.

-Defeat Kohga using arrow and the Royal Halberd.
-Get the **Thunder Helm** from the chest and warp to Daqo Chisay.
+Defeat Kohga using arrows and the Edge of Duality.
+Get the **Thunder Helm** from the chest, warp to Daqo Chisay afterwards.

+Complete **The Whole Picture**. `(13/24)`

 Climb and enter Gerudo Town.
-Sell all of your ore and buy 30 Shock Arrows from the seller (420 rupees).
+Sell any ore you have and buy 30 Shock Arrows from the vendor (420 rupees).
-> Optional: Buy regular arrows for safety if you have extra rupees.

 Use a torch to lit up one of the cooking pots

-Use 4 Bananas to cook a Level 3 Attack meal at least four times (so you will end up using 16 bananas
+Use 4 Bananas to cook a Level 3 Attack meal at least four times (so you will end up using 16 bananas).

-Go outside Riju's Room and talk to her to see Urbosa's Memory cutscene.
+Go outside Riju's Room and talk to her to watch the Urbosa's Memory cutscene.

 Get the Sledgehammer near the silver rupee chest, then rent a seal (20 rupees).

-Head to the Watchtower and climb to the top and talk to Riju to start the Vah'Naboris fight.
+Head to the Watchtower, climb to the top and talk to Riju to start the Vah'Naboris fight.

 ### Divine Beast Vah'Naboris

 This fight is pretty straightforward.
 Use the **Great Eagle Bow** to shoot bomb arrows to Naboris' legs, just be careful with the laser shots.
 You should be using only 4 bomb arrows in this fight.

-For the dungeon, use the latest 3-Gale route (they should be recharged by now) to complete it.
+To complete the dungeon, use the latest 3-Gale route (they should be recharged by now) to complete it.

 For the Thunderblight Ganon fight make sure to eat one of the **Level 3 Attack meals** and use the Great Eagle Bow with bomb arrows.
 Use the guardian sword to bring him down.

 Get the **Heart Container** after the fight.

-Obtain **Urbosa's Fury** and warp to Wahgo Katta.
+After obtaining **Urbosa's Fury**, warp to Wahgo Katta.

 ### Wetlands Area

 Go to Riverside Stable and take out your horse.
 > Optional: Pick up the axe if you need it.

-Ride to the Hila Rao Shrine and complete **Drifting**. `(14/24)`
+Cross the river leading to Hila Rao using Cryonis, shield jump over the flowers to get inside the shrine and complete **Drifting**. `(14/24)`

-Shield jump over the flowers and get back to your horse, ride until you see the Kaya Wan shrine on the other side of the river and use Cryonis to go over it, complete **Shields from Water** `(15/24)`
+Shield jump over the flowers and get back to your horse, ride until you see the Kaya Wan shrine on the other side of the river and use Cryonis to cross it, complete **Shields from Water** `(15/24)`

-Go to Wetlands Stable and talk to Beedle, you will recieve an **Ancient Arrow**.
+Go to the Wetlands Stable and talk to Beedle, you will recieve an **Ancient Arrow**.
 Buy **3 Hot-Footed Frogs**.

 Cook 1 Hightail Lizard, 3 Hot-Frooted Frogs and 1 Ancient Core to get a **Lvl.
 3 Hasty Elixir**.

 Ride to the Daka Tuss Shrine and complete **Sunken Scoop**. `(16/24)`

-Cross the Wetlands and get into the wooden encampent to cross Zora's River.
+Cross the Wetlands.
+On the way to the wooden encampent, grab **4 Fleet-Lotus Seeds**.

+Cross the last bridge using your favorite strat (remember to bring the horse!).

 Get near the Soh Kofi Shrine, hop off your horse, drink the speed elixir and complete **A Minor Test of Strenght** using the Edge of Duality. `(17/24)`

-Get on your horse and continue along the road until you see a destroyed wooden cart.
-You can either perform a Stasis Launch using one of the trees or just fly to get to the Tah Muhl Shrine (it's hidden behind a arch-shaped rock formation).
+Get on your horse and continue along the road.
+You can either perform a Stasis Launch using one of the trees or just glide to the Tah Muhl Shrine (it's hidden behind a arch-shaped rock formation).
 Complete **Passing the Flame**. `(18/24)`

 ### Eldin Region

 Head directly to the Foothill Stable.
 Buy at least **1 Fireproof Elixir** from the woman near the cooking pot.
 > Note: You can buy more Elixirs if you don't plan on buying an extra Flamebreaker piece on Goron City but want to take a safer a route during the Abandoned North Mines and the Vah'Rudania fight.

-Activate the Mo'a Keet Shrine and complete **Metal Makes a Path**. `(19/24)`
+Enter the Mo'a Keet Shrine and complete **Metal Makes a Path**. `(19/24)`

-Either fly to or perform a Stasis Launch (using a tree near the stable) and go to the Sah Dahaj Srhine, complete **Power of Fire**.`(20/24)`
+Either glide to or perform a Stasis Launch (using a tree near the stable) to the Sah Dahaj Shrine, complete **Power of Fire**.`(20/24)`

-Climb the mountain on your left side and head to the withered trees on the other side of the Boko Base, DO NOT WHISTLE SPRINT.
+Climb the mountain on your left side and head to the withered trees on the other side of the Boko Base.
+Do not whistle sprint or else the Silver Bokoblins will start following you.

-Perform a Rocket Launch using one of the 3 trees to get to the other side of the mountains.
+Perform a Rocket Launch using one of the 3 trees to get to cross the gap between the mountains.

-Use the Fireproof Elixir and climb the mountains (use 2 Gale charges) until you get to Daqa Koh Shrine, complete **Stalled Flight**. `(21/24)`
+Use the Fireproof Elixir and climb the mountains (using 2 Gale charges) until you get to Daqa Koh Shrine, complete **Stalled Flight**. `(21/24)`

-Use your last Gale charge to go into Goron City, be careful with the falling rocks.
+Use your last Gale charge to go into Goron City, be careful with the falling fire rocks.

-Go to the clothing store and buy the **Flamebreaker Boots** (700 Rupees).
+Go to the equipment store and buy the **Flamebreaker Boots** (700 Rupees).
-> Optional: Buy also the Flamebreaker Armor for safety if you happen to have enough money (600 rupees).
+> Optional: Buy also the Flamebreaker Armor for safety if you have enough money (600 rupees).

 Talk to Bludo to activate the Vah'Rudania quest.

-Go to the Shae Mo'sah Shrine and activate it (but don't complete it).
-> The reason we don't complete this shrine yet is to optimize the Fireproof Elixir time for the Mine segment coming up.

-Grab one of the pots nearby and perform a Stasis Launch to the **Abandoned North Mines**.
+On the way to the mines, grab one of the pots nearby and perform a Stasis Launch to the **Abandoned North Mines**.
 Make sure to kill the Octorok first.
+> Optional: Activate the shrine for safety.

-> Note: Depending on your speed, if you bought two Flamebreaker pieces and your Fireproof Elixirs you can skip this launch and just fly directly.
+> Optional: If you have more Fireproof Elixirs or an extra Flambreaker piece equiped, you can skip the pot launch for a safer but slower mine section.

-Evade the Lizalfos and get to the last cannon, break the rocks to rescue Yunobo.
+Evade the Lizalfos and get to the last cannon, use the cannon to break the wall of rocks.

-Before talking to Yunobo, grab the Ice Arrows from the chest, then talk to him.
+Grab the Ice Arrows from the chest then talk to Yunobo.
 > Optional: There are various two-handed weapons in this room, grab if you feel you might need some (recommended).

-Perform a pot stasis launch (slightly faster but riskier) or teleport back to Shae Mo'sah, complete **Swinging Flames**. `(22/24)`
+Perform a pot launch to Shae Mo'sah, complete **Swinging Flames**. `(22/24)`
+> Optional: You can also teleport to the shrine instead, this is sligthly slower but safer.

-Talk to Bludo again for Daruk's Memory cutscene, you will recieve 3 Fireproof Elixirs afterwards.
+Talk to Bludo again for Daruk's Memory cutscene.

 ### Zora's Domain

-Teleport to Mo'a Keet and perform a Rocket Launch to get on top of the mountains near Zora.
+Teleport to Mo'a Keet and perform a Rocket Launch to get on top of the mountains behind Zora.

-Fly directly to Zora's Domain and talk to King Dorephan to obtain the **Zora Armor**, equip it.
+Glide directly to Zora's Domain and talk to King Dorephan to obtain the **Zora Armor**, equip it.

 Go directly to the Ne'ez Yohma shrine and pick up 4 Fleet-Lotus Seeds, complete **Pushing Power** afterwards. `(23/24)`

-Cook the Fleet-Lotus Seeds in the cooking pot nearby to obtain a Level 3 Speed meal and eat it.
+Cook the Fleet-Lotus Seeds in the cooking pot nearby to obtain two Level 3 Speed meals and eat one of them.

 Talk to Sidon in front of Mipha's Statue to obtain her Memory.